UrbanAnalyst/docs/src/intro.md

 # How many calculations are involved?

-The values presented in Urban Analyst represent the first truly comprehensive routing analyses for each city, derived from estimates of travel times from every point in each city to every other point using any combination of possible modes of transport.
+The values presented in Urban Analyst are derived from estimates of travel times from every point in each city to every other point using any combination of possible modes of transport.
 The following table summarises numbers of street intersections, public transport ("PT") stops, and calculations for a selection of Urban Analyst cities.

  city    | intersections<br>(thousands) | PT stops | PT calcs<br>(millions) | routing calcs<br>(billions)
 -------- | ------------- | -------- | -------- | -----------